mo-renike/mo-renike/README.md

 <h3 align="center">I'm A Results-oriented, innovative Front End Web Developer with proven experience in creating and maintaining a better code base for reusability.
 I'm dedicated to creating and optimizing interactive, user-friendly, and feature-rich websites from start to finish.

 I like to work closely with designers to take wireframes from conception to implementation and design and improve user interfaces
-I have serious passion for UI effects, animations and creating dynamic user interface and experiences.</h3>
+I have a serious passion for UI effects, animations, and creating dynamic user interfaces and experiences.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mo-renike&label=Profile%20views&color=0e75b6&style=flat" alt="mo-renike" /> </p>